 - Planning & organisation of a series of training camps which cater for the needs of these talented individuals and to develop all aspects of their orienteering skills; technical, physical, tactical and mental

 - To use the training opportunities to enthuse the athletes with both a sense of fun & purpose by including a social aspect to build a supportive group identity

 - Organisation of supporting coaches, travel, accommodation, funding, safety, parental communication, publicity etc. necessary for the safe and beneficial development of the athletes

 - To work with like minded coaching colleagues for the mutual benefit and development of coaches

 How does it seek to meet these objectives?

-JROS has, since 2009, also organised a weekend training weekend in the autumn for M/W16’s.
+Since 2009, JROS has organised the Hawkshead training weekend in the autumn for M/W16’s.

 ‘Getting on tour’ was the most important achievement of the orienteering season when I was a junior.
 Yes it was nice to do well in events but the summer training tours were what counted.

 Why?
 Quite simple really; it was history, tradition.
 There were so many stories about previous tours….and the great thing is, it was all true!

 The travel, friends, maps, terrain, games, races.